 BASIC FUNCTIONS AND RESPONSIBILITIES

-Plan and develop publications and supporting materials; participate in educator and/or other group training activities.
+Review and revise program publications and test preparation materials; participate in teacher training activities.

-A Master’s degree in education, school leadership, or other education field of specialty is required.
+A Master’s degree in Applied Linguistics, TESOL, English, or a related field is required.

 From: Educational Testing Service

 At ETS, we advance quality and equity in education for people worldwide by creating assessments based on rigorous research.
 ETS serves indiv...